benson20010606/NYCU_2024_CSIC_Operating_System/README.md

     - Goal of the assignment :
         - Compile a custom Linux kernel from source
         - Add a new Linux system call
         - Create a kernel patch

+* Assignment 2: Scheduling Policy Demonstration Program
+    - Goal of the assignment :
+        - implement a program to apply different scheduling policies on created threads and observe their behaviors.